falkr/iik-edu/pages/rom.md

 ### Student rooms

 These rooms are available to all students studying at IIK.
+For an overview of the rooms available to all students at the IE Faculty and/or NTNU, see [innsida](https://i.ntnu.no/wiki/-/wiki/Norsk/Leseplasser+og+datasaler+-+Gl%C3%B8shaugen).

 -   [A168](http://bit.ly/2r7mhUp) Komtek Lounge
 -   [A272](http://bit.ly/2PeuC0h) Serengeti